FidelityFramework/clef/docs/fidelity/From_FSharp_to_FSNative.md

 The coeffect system (described in Part VI) ensures that unsafe operations are explicitly visible in the type system.

+### 5.5 Native Library Integration

+One of the major areas of interest is how to expand a "native library system" for the Fidelity framework that can preserve all of the advantages of its operating mechanics.
+Many .NET libraries that "wrap" low-level C and C++ libraries offered some insight, so we are starting with a clean approach through our "Farscape" binding generator.
+This requires "hooks" to integrate F# wrappers into the library system of the Fidelity framework, and that means integrating those primitives into the pipeline in a way that native F# function wrappers can provide safe harbor for their integration, either as dynamic syscall external references or as pipelined targets for static binding in the LLVM LTO layer of compilation.

+C and C++ provide the low-level hardware access patterns that systems programming requires.
+F# Native incorporates CMSIS conventions for volatile qualifiers, structure layout control through `[<Struct>]` with packing and alignment, explicit type-safe pointer operations, and reserves space for inline assembly where platform-specific optimization demands it.
+All of this is documented while maintaining F#'s type safety guarantees.

 ## Part VI: Coeffects and Effect Tracking

 ### 6.1 What Are Coeffects?